romaan/simply/README.md

 - 009 Find LCM
 - 010 Find GCD
 - 011 Find all the numbers such that n + a = n ^ a where n is the input and a is [0..n]
+- 012 Flip the bits of an unsigned 32 bit integer

 # Strings (STR)